 Despite substantial investment, Korea has yet to commercially produce any biotech crops.
-The leading government research agency, the Rural Development Administration announced this year that they would not commercially produce biotech crops in Korea in response to continued pressure from domestic anti-biotech NGOs.
+The leading government research agency, RDA announced in 2017 that they would not commercially produce biotech crops in Korea in response to continued pressure from domestic anti-biotech NGOs.